Making a complaint about NSW public schools - guide for parents & carers

 Any staff member who has sufficient knowledge and authority about the complaint issue may manage a complaint.

-In many cases, staff can manage a complaint made directly to them, even if the complaint relates to their actions.
+In many cases, staff can manage a complaint made directly to them, even if the complaint relates to their decisions.
 For example, where a parent complains to the classroom teacher about their programming or student behaviour management, the teacher may be able to respond to the complaint.
 This often also best meets the student’s needs.

 Some complaints will need the involvement of the principal or another executive staff member.
 For example, when a person is dissatisfied with the way their complaint has been handled by the classroom teacher or another member of staff.
 As issues are clarified, a complaint may be handed to another suitable person.